canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q12/QuestionText.md

     - These are not visible from other classes

 - Constructor:
-    - a `Shirt` constructor that is visible to other classes and accepts two `int` and uses it to initialize the **size** and **yearMade** attributes.
+    - a `Shirt` constructor that is visible to other classes and accepts two `int` values and uses them to initialize the **size** and **yearMade** attributes.

 You need to add the following items: